 6. Eoseungsaengak Trail

-When reaching Eoseungtaeng Oreum, you can view the peak of Hallasan and Jeju plains.
+When reaching Eoseungtaeng Oreum, you can view the peak of the Hallasan and Jeju plains.

 - Eorimok → Eoseungsangak Peak